1991 Albanian parliamentary election: Candidates

 The 1991 elections were contested by a total of 1,074 registered candidates.
-The candidate distribution was as follows: the Democratic Party fielded 250 candidates; the Party of Labour presented 243 candidates; the Republican Party nominated 165 candidates; the Democratic Front included 122 candidates; the Union of Women contributed 94 candidates; the Union of Youth also fielded 94 candidates; the Agrarian Party had 37 candidates; the Veteran's Committee nominated 7 candidates; and there were 17 independent candidates.
+The Democratic Party fielded 250 candidates; the Party of Labour presented 243 candidates; the Republican Party nominated 165 candidates; the Democratic Front included 122 candidates; the Union of Women contributed 94 candidates; the Union of Youth also fielded 94 candidates; the Agrarian Party had 37 candidates; the Veteran's Committee nominated 7 candidates; and there were 17 independent candidates.
 Eligibility mandated that candidates be citizens permanently residing in Albania, with the only restriction was that individuals could contest for only one seat.
 Nominations could occur through three methods: first, endorsement by a registered party; second, running as independent candidates within a designated electoral zone, requiring the collection of 300 signatures from eligible voters; and third, the option for voters to write in names of candidates not formally listed on the ballot.
 Candidates were not required to reside in the zones they aspired to represent, reflecting characteristics similar in one-party communist structures.
 Local authorities were responsible for compiling voter registration lists, which were to be finalised and publicly accessible by 6 March.
 Candidates could register until 15 days prior to the election and withdraw their candidacy before voting began.